 After receiving an unfavorable decision from an administrative law judge (ALJ), Social Security now requires you to choose between filing a new disability application or appealing your claim to the Appeals Council.
 When appealing, you must send a request for a review of the judge's decision to the Appeals Council.
 For more information, see our overview of the appeal process.

-If you do file a new application after requesting an Appeals Council review, Social Security will forward the application to the Appeals Council to be combined with your existing case.
+If you do file a new application after requesting an Appeals Council review, Social Security will automatically forward the application to the Appeals Council to be combined with your existing case.

-If the new evidence relates to the period before the ALJ made his or her decision, the Appeals Council will consider it.
-If the new evidence relates to the period starting after the ALJ decision, the Appeals Council will not consider the additional evidence and will return it to you with a notice.
-You then must wait for the Appeals Council to finish its review of your case before you can start a new disability application.
+If the new evidence relates to the period before the ALJ made their decision, the Appeals Council will consider it.
+But if the new evidence relates to the period starting after the ALJ decision, the Appeals Council won't consider the additional evidence and will return it to you with a notice about why it was rejected.
+You'll then need to wait for the Appeals Council to finish reviewing your case before you can start a new disability application.

 If you file a new application within six months of receiving a denial notice from the Appeals Council, the date of your request for review to the Appeals Council will be used as your filing date for the new application.
 Your filing date can affect whether you are eligible for SSDI and how much back pay you will get, so it can be essential to have this early "protective filing date."